PowerMizzou - Making the case for Mizzou-Oklahoma to be permanent rivals in 3-6 model

 Missouri quarterback Chase Daniel, who would finish fourth in Heisman voting that season, would complete 23 of 39 passes for 219 yards and an interception.

-Tight end would leave all receivers with 10 receptions for 102 yards while All-American wide receiver Jeremy Maclin would be the team’s leading rusher with four carries for 32 yards and two touchdowns to go along with five receptions for 53 yards.
+All-American wide receiver Jeremy Maclin would be the team’s leading rusher with four carries for 40 yards to go along with eight receptions for 69 yards.

 Oklahoma quarterback Sam Bradford would complete 18 of 26 passes for 209 yards and two touchdowns while running backs Allen Patrick and Chris Brown would combine for 36 carries for 159 yards and three touchdowns.